-Buckley’s firmwide commitment to pro bono work is based on our core belief that all people are entitled to legal representation, and by performing pro bono work, we are helping provide everyone with access to justice.
+Buckley’s firmwide commitment to pro bono work is based on our core belief that all people are entitled to legal representation, and by performing this work, we are helping provide access to justice.

-As a signatory to the Pro Bono Institute’s Law Firm Pro Bono Challenge, Buckley has committed to performing pro bono hours equal to three percent of our total billable hours annually.
-To make this commitment a reality, the firm has a dedicated pro bono coordinator and pro bono committee who endeavor to identify pro bono opportunities that not only make a difference in our community, but also match the interests of our lawyers and offer them the chance to enhance their legal skills.
+Buckley, a signatory to the Pro Bono Institute’s Law Firm Pro Bono Challenge, has committed to performing pro bono hours equal to three percent of our total billable hours annually.
+To make this commitment a reality, the firm has a dedicated pro bono partner and pro bono committee who endeavor to identify pro bono opportunities that not only make a difference in our community, but also match the interests of our lawyers and offer them the chance to enhance their legal skills.

-By offering such easy access to pro bono assignments and by providing one-for-one billable hour credit for every hour worked on pro bono matters, we have seen a steady growth both in the number of hours and participating attorneys since the establishment of the firm in 2009.
+By offering such easy access to pro bono assignments and by providing one-for-one billable hour credit for every hour worked on pro bono matters, we have seen steady continual growth both in the number of hours and participating attorneys, since the firm’s inception.

 - Washington Lawyers’ Committee’s Outstanding Achievement Award for:

 - Exemplary work on the report “Protecting Civil Rights in the D.C.
 Region: A Comparative Assessment of State & Local Human Rights Laws”